This brings us to the nervous system of the factory floor: the SEMI SECS/GEM standards.

 The Layers of Communication

-Think of it like a postal service.
-You need a road for the truck (Physical Layer), an envelope with an address (Message Layer), and a letter written in a language the recipient understands (Application Layer).
+Think of it like a postal service: You need a road for the truck (Physical Layer), an envelope with an address (Message Layer), and a letter written in a language the recipient understands (Application Layer).

 - HSMS (SEMI E37): High-Speed Message Services.
-This replaced the serial cables with Ethernet (TCP/IP).
+This replaced serial cables with Ethernet (TCP/IP).
 It does the same job as SECS-I but much faster and more reliably.

 - GEM (SEMI E30): The Generic Equipment Model.
 This is the “behavior” layer.
 While SECS-II defines how to speak, GEM defines what to say and when to say it.